 We welcome applications for mini-pupillages from final year under-graduates and we offer one week’s mini-pupillage per applicant.
-Please contact Judith Charlton, enclosing a covering letter, CV and dates of availability.
+Please contact Judith Charlton by email attaching a covering letter, CV and dates of availability.
 Student visits are not available.

 Chambers is fully committed to equality of opportunity and compliance with the Bar Standard Board’s Equality and Diversity Rules.
 All persons coming into contact with Chambers are treated on merit and are not discriminated against on the grounds of age, disibility, gender reassigment, marital or civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
 Whilst Chambers has wheelchair access, for the convenience of our clients, barristers and clerks are more than happy to attend at clients’ premises where required.

 4 Brick Court is a London-based specialist Family Law set.
 We are centrally located in the Temple, close to the main Family Law centres in London.
 Our barristers practice principally in London and the outer London courts, as well as in Berkshire, Essex and Kent.